juanger/nitron/README.md

 Introduction
 ----------
-Nitron Data is an opinionated CoreData wrapper for RubyMotion
+Nitron Data is an opinionated CoreData wrapper for RubyMotion extracted from https://github.com/mattgreen/nitron/

 Installation
 ----------